Sang-Min Whang: Early life and family

 He was born as a second child in the town of Jinhae, and lived there until he was 9 years old when his parents decided to move to the bigger city of Pusan for the opportunity to better educate their children.
-He has said the thought “I need to do well academically in ordered to be treated like a person” was a motivating factor in his youth to study hard.
+He has said the thought “I need to do well academically in order to be treated like a person” was a motivating factor in his youth to study hard.
 In an interview with Chosun Ilbo, he recalled “Once I received grades that put me in 25th place in class and the kids who used to ask me questions during recess stopped asking me any questions.
 They would not even reply when I said something.
 What was even more surprising was that kids who were known to be physically dominant in the class started bothering me.
 It was strange.
 So I came in 2nd place in class on the next test.
 The teacher told me to stop playing with grades.
 And the other kids treated me normally again.
 This led me to think that in Korean society I need to do well academically in order to be treated properly as a person even before having any idea of what I really want to do.”

 Education and academic career

 College

 In the spring of 1981, Whang was admitted into Seoul National University's Social Sciences department.
-He himself has said it was pure coincidence that he came to major in Psychology.
+He himself has said it was pure coincidence that he came to major in psychology.
 He initially went to the Social Sciences department in order to become a diplomat, but started to rethink his path after spending his first year of college drinking.
 It was overwhelming for him to consider majoring in Sociology only to be living in and out of jail afterwards due to the political oppression at the time.
 He did not want to live as a person who had to tout himself for someone or something.
 He chose psychology because he thought he could quietly study human behavior in a lab instead of having to go on expeditions into remote areas if he had chosen anthropology.
 In his second-year of college, he was selected as a scholarship recipient of The Korea Foundation for Advanced Studies and received 50,000 won ($50) per month, an event from which he gained hope and confidence to study abroad and pursue the path of a scholar, which he used to assume would be difficult.
 He was determined to go to America and become B.F.
 Skinner's student after reading Walden II.